yevgeniyvaleyev/ko-reac-stocker/README.md

 ## Run

-- use `npm start` to build and run the app in development mode.
+- use `npm start` to build and run the app in development mode, use `http://localhost:3000/` to open app in a browser.
-- use `npm run start-prod` to build and run the app in production mode.
+- use `npm run start-prod` to build and run the app in production mode, same URL as development mode.
 - use `npm run build` if you just need to bundle client and prepare it for production.

 ## Code quality